ticketeer/docs/src/errors.md

 ::: info `Feature Disabled`

-This error happens when you try access a feature that is disabled.
+This error happens when you try to access a feature that is disabled.

 :::